AkarshRastogi/LeetPrac/README.md

    - The popup lists up to 5 recent reminders, showing the problem title, reminder time, and status ("Active" or "Expired").
    - Click a reminder to reopen the problem in a new tab.
 4. **Receive Notifications**:
-   - When a reminder is due, a notification appears with the problem title and an "Open Problem" button.
+   - When a reminder is due, a desktop notification appears with the problem title and an "Open Problem" button.
-   - Click the notification or button to open the problem URL.
+   - Click the notification or button to open the problem in your browser.

 ## Screenshots